-Switch up your Galaxy Watch Active 2's look with these bands
+Switch up your Galaxy Watch Active 2's look with these awesome bands

 - Comfortable flexibility: Wonlex Silicone Watch Band

-Waterproof permeability: Sycreek Silicone Watch BandStaff favorite
+Waterproof permeability: Sycreek Silicone Watch BandStaff Pick

-This band from Sycreek is made with high-quality silicone that's waterproof and anti-sweat, so it's suitable for all your workouts, even swimming.
-It's the perfect band for those who prefer the pin-and-tuck design over a bulky watch buckle.
+This band from Sycreek is made with high-quality silicone that's waterproof and anti-sweat, so it'll be suitable for all your workouts, even swimming.
+It's also the perfect band for those who prefer the pin-and-tuck design over a traditional bulky watch buckle.

 Ultra-soft durability: Fullmosa Silicone Rubber Watch Band

-This waterproof, non-toxic, wear-resistant silicone band comes in eight vibrant color options.
+This waterproof, non-toxic, wear-resistant silicone band comes in multiple vibrant color options.
 It's a nice alternative if you're not a fan of the air hole design.
 You'll love the ultra-soft material that's also highly durable, making it the ideal workout companion.

 Stylish and strong: Ritche Canvas Watch Band

-If you need a band that's stronger than ever, this is the one for you.
-Ritche made this band with premium cotton canvas that's durable, soft, and breathable.
-The unique embroidery adds a touch of strength and style that's topped off with a stainless steel buckle.
+If you need a band that's stronger than most, this is the one for you.
+Ritche made this band with a premium cotton canvas that's durable, soft, and breathable.
+The unique embroidery adds a touch of strength and style topped off with a stainless steel buckle.

 Genuinely gorgeous: Ritche Leather Watch Band

-There are some occasions where form tops function and for that, there's this Ritche band that's made with genuine top grain leather.
+There are some occasions where form tops function, and for that, there's this Ritche band made with genuine top-grain leather.
 You'll be turning heads with this gorgeous band on your wrist.
-Keep in mind this one isn't designed for use in the pool.
+However, keep in mind this one isn't designed for use in the pool.

 Perfectly elegant: Aresh Stainless Steel Band